JAlcocerT/JAlcocerT/content/blog/dev-web-hugo-minimalist.md

 ---
 title: "Minimalist Blogs - with hugo and more"
-date: 2025-12-31
+date: 2025-12-25
-draft: true
+draft: false
 tags: ["Dev"]
-summary: 'The minimalist web and what to learn from it.'
+summary: 'The minimalist Web and what to learn from it.'
 url: 'creating-a-minimalist-blog'
 ---

 **Intro**

-I get very happy when finding out about blog posts on reddit or on self.st newsletter that are purely human driven.
+I get very happy when finding out about blog posts on reddit or on self.st newsletter that are **purely human driven**.

+> We can still feel that

 paper mod Theme